Alexa Internet: Search Status

 Until 2007, a third-party-supplied Mozilla plug-in called Search Status for the Firefox browser served as the only option for Firefox users after Amazon abandoned its A9 toolbar.
 On July 16, 2007, Alexa released an official toolbar for Firefox called Sparky.
 On 16 April 2008, many users reported drastic shifts in their Alexa rankings.
 Alexa confirmed this later in the day with an announcement that they had released an updated ranking system, claiming that they would now take into account more sources of data "beyond Alexa Toolbar users".

 Certified statistics

 Using the Alexa Pro service, website owners could sign up for "certified statistics", which allowed Alexa more access to a website's traffic data.
 Site owners input JavaScript code on each page of their website that, if permitted by the user's security and privacy settings, ran and sent traffic data to Alexa, allowing Alexa to display—or not display, depending on the owner's preference—more accurate statistics such as total page views and unique page views.

-Privacy assessments

-Alexa last detailed their privacy notice in July 2020 as part of their Website Terms of Use and End User License Agreement.